 - It could be clean and, salt, or filter media from a water treatment system.

-- If your home is on a well system, it could be filter media, which is coming from a wellhouse sand filtration tank.
+- If your home is on a good system, it could be filtered media, which is coming from a well-house sand filtration tank.

 If you need your water heater flushed, repaired, or replaced, contact us to schedule a service call with a Georgetown plumber!